paolofaz/Easywallbox---Esphome/README.md

-# Easywallbox---Esphome
-Control the EasyWallbox charger (eSolutions Charging) via Bluetooth using ESPHome on an ESP32‑S3 This project integrates the Esolution EasyWallbox into ESPHome, enabling full Bluetooth control and real‑time monitoring directly from Home Assistant.

-#### It requires an ESP32‑S3 and a few configuration steps to pair the charger.

-### You need two parameters from your charger:
-#### - Bluetooth MAC address
-#### - 4‑digit PIN (not the default 1234, although 1234 is still required for the initial handshake)
-### How to Retrieve the PIN
-Remove the front cover of the EasyWallbox.

-Scan the QR code underneath using any QR scanner app.

-The result will be a long alphanumeric string.

-The last 4 digits are the Bluetooth PIN.

-### How to Retrieve the MAC Address

-From Home Assistant
-Settings → Devices & Services → Bluetooth

-Scan for nearby devices

-Look for a device named similar to EasyWallbox or EW‑xxxx

-From Linux
-bash

-sudo hcitool lescan

-From Windows
-Settings → Bluetooth & Devices → Add Device → Bluetooth

-Scan and identify the EasyWallbox

-Or use Bluetooth LE Explorer (Microsoft Store), which shows MAC addresses reliably

-# Features

-## Charging Control

-Start and Pause charging

-Set charging power (user limit)

-Set DPM limit (Dynamic Power Management)

-Dynamic data refresh based on the wallbox state

-Command queue system to avoid Bluetooth congestion

-## Sensors & Telemetry

-Wallbox state (ready, charging, paused, connected etc)

-Instant power (kW)

-Instant DPM power

-Voltage

-Charging session duration (in minutes)

-Energy delivered in the current session (kWh, auto‑reset at each new session)

-Raw data output from the wallbox (for debugging/advanced use)

-## Bonus for Nerds

-A dedicated ESPHome service allows sending manual commands to the wallbox.

-Supported commands include EEPROM reads/writes, manufacturing data, alarms, session logs, and more.

-Full list below.

-# Hardware Requirements
-ESP32‑S3 development board

-# Important Notes
-The EasyWallbox can connect to only one device at a time.
-### You must uninstall or disable the official smartphone app before pairing it with ESPHome.

-# ESPHome Configuration
+# EasyWallbox → ESPHome

+Control the EasyWallbox charger (eSolutions Charging) via Bluetooth using ESPHome on an ESP32‑S3.

+This project integrates the EasyWallbox into ESPHome, enabling full Bluetooth control and real‑time monitoring directly from Home Assistant.

+---

+##  Requirements

+- ESP32‑S3 development board
+- EasyWallbox (eSolutions Charging)

+---

+##  Important Notes

+The EasyWallbox can connect to **only one device at a time**.
+You must uninstall or disable the official smartphone app before pairing it with ESPHome.

+You need two parameters from your charger:

+- **Bluetooth MAC address**
+- **4‑digit PIN** (not the default 1234, although 1234 is still required for the initial handshake)

+---

+##  How to Retrieve the PIN

+1. Remove the front cover of the EasyWallbox.
+2. Scan the QR code underneath using any QR scanner app.
+3. The result will be a long alphanumeric string.
+4. The **last 4 digits** are the Bluetooth PIN.

+---

+##  How to Retrieve the MAC Address

+### From Home Assistant
+- Settings → Devices & Services → Bluetooth
+- Scan for nearby devices
+- Look for a device named similar to *EasyWallbox* or *EW‑xxxx*

+### From Linux
+- Bash terminal
+- sudo hcitool lescan
+- Look for a device named similar to *EasyWallbox* or *EW‑xxxx*

+### From Windows
+- Settings → Bluetooth & Devices → Add Device → Bluetooth
+- Scan and identify the EasyWallbox
+- Or use Bluetooth LE Explorer (Microsoft Store), which shows MAC addresses reliably

+### From Android APP

+---

+##  Installation

+Copy wallbox.yaml into your ESPHome configuration directory or copy and paste the code in a new project making the following changes

 At the top of the YAML file you will find:

 ```